Nanhai, Foshan

-Nanhai District (南海区 (南海區)), is a district of Foshan, Guangdong, China.
-Its government is the first to have developed e-government informatization at the county level in China.
+Nanhai District (南海区 (南海區)), or Namhoi (from Cantonese, naam4 hoi2), is a district of Foshan, Guangdong, China.
+Its government is the first to have developed e-government informatization at the county level division in China.

 History

 Establishment of Nanhai is traditionally attributed two brothers carrying their father's bowls in 1271.
 They were fleeing south from the Mongols on a bamboo raft when a violent storm shipwrecked them and broke all the bowls.
 The brothers settled down there and the position of the wreck is commemorated by a shrine.
 This area was named Broken Bowls Point.

 On 15 February 1921, the eastern part of Nanhai County was ceded to the newly established City of Guangzhou which became part of what is now western part of Liwan.
 On 26 June 1951, Foshan Town (present Chancheng) was ceded to the newly established City of Foshan.
 Nanhai County was upgraded into a county-level city on 2 September 1992 until 8 December 2002 Nanhai was consolidated as a district of Foshan.